Best Colored Pencils – Reviews, Comparisons, and Buyer’s Guide

 Costs can vary greatly, with ranges from as low as around $0.20 and up to several dollars per pencil.
 For many the benefits of the premium lines are not justifiable enough to spend what can amount to a significant amount of money on a set.
 For others who only expect and can utilize the best, the high price tag is simply the cost of admission.
 Careful self-observation and analysis needs to take place to see where the best target price for you is at.

 All Colored Pencils are categorized by Competency Level

 To further simplify matters, the pencils reviewed are broken down into three categories: Student-Grade, Scholastic-Grade, and Professional-Grade.
+Each of these has unique pros and cons that make them great for certain situations and less than stellar for others.
 Which is right for you?